lorenzleutgeb/coquille/README.md

     set runtimepath+=~/.config/nvim/bundle/coquille

 The original coquille was meant to be run with pathogen.
 If you use pathogen for any reason, you can still use it with this plugin.
+There is a small bug when you don't use pathogen.
+The plugin is loaded too early and some completion settings are overriden by neovim incorrectly, because it believes the file is a verilog file.

 Getting started
 ---------------